Confucius said that if you turn your job into a hobby (or a hobby into a job), you won’t have to work another day in your life.

 Reduce the number of meetings

-… But when you really need to hold one, it doesn’t have to be the traditional way – 15 people sitting around the table while one person stands like a master of the universe.
+… But when you really need to hold one, it doesn’t have to be the traditional way – 15 people sitting around the table while one person stands in front of them like the master of the universe.

 This approach is sterile and it bores all the participants to death, whether they are willing to admit it or not.